 Separate feedback and rating?

-The naive conclusion is, "Then let's just separate feedback and evaluation!".
-This is an idea whose implementation is simply impossible.
-Of course, one talks about feedback about perceptions that you have and not about the other person's personality.
-Only the separation in the head of the feedback receiver is often not so easy.
+The naive conclusion is: "Then we simply separate feedback and evaluation!".
+However, this is an idea whose implementation is simply impossible.
+Of course, when you give feedback, you talk about perceptions you have and not about the personality of the other person.
+However, the separation in the head of the feedback recipient is often not so easy.